 The pool furthest from the entrance is the coolest pool ranging between 24C and 28C degrees.
 The Caldeira Velha waterfall tumbles into this upper pool adding warmed water from the valley sides.
 Like an infinity pool, the water overflows into a stream below.
 This stream feeds the middle pool.

-Pool temperatures increase as you move from upper to middle to lower pools.
+Pool temperatures increase from upper to middle to lower pools.
 The lower pool is between 35C and 38C degrees.

 After a relaxing soak, visit the adjacent wood-sided building which compliments the beautiful forested landscape to learn about area’s volcanic story.